Not A Retinol Fan? This Dermalogica Retinol Serum Will Make You One!

 How to use Retinol?

-When it comes to Retinoid applications, I consider myself pretty old school – meaning I’m too old for trends like the ‘sandwich method’ or ‘skin cycling’.
-Just kidding.
-I still rely on the advice of my first dermatologist, which was shared the day she handed over my first Tazorac prescription almost twenty years ago.
-I wash my face, wait a minute for my skin to dry, and apply Retinol.
-Then, I wait 10 minutes before going in with a richer, more occlusive formula like a cream or oil (or both).
+With retinoids, I am old school, meaning I am too old for trends like the sandwich method or skin cycling.
+Kidding.
+I still follow the advice my first dermatologist gave me the day she handed over my first Tazorac, almost twenty years ago.
+I wash, wait a minute for skin to dry, and apply the retinol.
+Then I wait ten minutes before going in with something richer and more occlusive, a cream or an oil, sometimes both.

-I tend to rotate non-active, soothing, protective, and deeply nourishing face cream formulas.
-A few favorites include ATOPALM MLE Cream, Dr Jart+ Ceramidin Cream, and Jordan Samuel Moisture Recovery Cream.
-Depending on the time of year, I usually wake up to minimal flaking and zero tightness or irritation.
+I rotate calm, protective, nourishing creams on top.
+A few favorites: ATOPALM MLE Cream, Dr Jart+ Ceramidin Cream, and Jordan Samuel Moisture Recovery Cream.
+Depending on the season, I wake up to minimal flaking and zero tightness.

-Start slow, be consistent, and set realistic goals.
-If you do that, I am absolutely certain you will notice visible improvement in your skin.
-I continue to be driven wholly by results.
-Among the dozens of retinoids I have used over the years, this one delivers.
+Start slow, stay consistent, and set realistic goals.
+Do that and you will see visible improvement.
+I am driven by results, and among the dozens of retinoids I have used, this one delivers.

 $99 (30ml) at dermalogica.com, sephora.com, dermstore.com, ulta.com, bluemercury.com, and lookfantastic.com